planetis-m/fuzz-experiments/tasks.md

 - [X] Need to refactor sampler/picker/mutator.
 (1h) 20/8
 - [X] Investigate how easy it would be to add a single custom pragma "userMax".
 - [X] Small refactor to prevent creating so many default values.
 (1h) 20/8
+- [X] Correct size hint calculations and minor improvements (1.5h) 21/8

 TODO
 ====

 - [ ] See if hashing the seq and comparing with an old hash improves performance.
-(2.75h) 14/8,21/8
+(1.25h) 14/8,21/8
 - [ ] Write mutators for tables.
 Do we need experimental tables API that returns the index?
 - [ ] Write a macro for supporting variant objects.
 - [ ] Safe enum/range mutator, needs a macro (try to reuse rank from enumutils).
 (1h)